 be truthful.
 The defendant cannot contest the denial of the

-motion to withdraw your plea without the superior court issuing
+motion to withdraw the plea without the superior court issuing

 certificate of probable cause within 20 days after the notice

 of appeal is filed.
+(California Rules of Court, Rule 8.304(b)(2).)
 It is a good idea to have someone call

 the superior court after the notice of appeal was filed to